gbt1988/subdrive/treasury_proposal.md

 * We made useful tools to helop attract more Rust developers to Substrate development.
 * We help to save non-renewale time for Substrate developers and boost their project.
-* We will create more use cases for well designed feathers such as onchain identify to leverage the value of our network
+* We will create more use cases for well designed feathers such as onchain identify/vote to leverage the value of our network

 ## Technical roadmap